 Situating the Sandor Ferenczi Center at The New School is of historical significance.
 Ferenczi spent four months in New York in 1926 lecturing at The New School after being invited to the United States by Alvin Johnson, the president of The New School, who was subsequently to become the founder of the “University in Exile.”
 From Ferenczi’s correspondence with Freud during this period, we know that he lectured, saw patients, and was involved in key aspects of the development of psychoanalysis and training in the United States.
 Linking the Ferenczi project to The New School connects American psychoanalysis to a seminal influence on the evolution of contemporary developments in clinical theory and practice and reconnects the New School to an important aspect of its legacy.

-Please visit our website to learn more about the Center and our upcoming events.
+to learn more about the Center and our upcoming events.